MosaicMRI title

 About the Dataset

-MosaicMRI is the largest open-source raw musculoskeletal MRI dataset to date, with 2,671 volumes and 80,156 slices.
+MosaicMRI is the largest and most diverse open-source raw musculoskeletal MRI dataset to date.

 Anatomy Distribution